hoodiecrow/ConsTcl/README.md

 ##### Procedures, functions, and commands

 I use all of these terms for the subroutines in ConsTcl.
-I try to stick to procedure, because that's the standard term in R5RS.
-Still, they usually pass useful values back to the caller, so technically they're functions.
-Lastly, I'm programming in Tcl here, and the usual term for these things is `commands' in Tcl.
+I try to stick with _procedure_, because that's the standard term in R5RS.
+Still, they usually pass useful values back to the caller, so technically they're _functions_.
+Lastly, I'm programming in Tcl here, and the usual term for these things is _commands_ in Tcl.

-And the `internal/public' distinction is possibly a misnomer.
-What it means is that `public' procedures can be called from Lisp code being interpreted, and the others cannot.
-They are for use in the infrastructure around the interpreter, including in implementing the `public' procedures.
-Another way to put it is that procedures registered by `` reg `` are `public' and those who aren't are `internal'.
+And the _internal_/_public_ distinction is possibly a misnomer.
+What it means is that _public_ procedures can be called from Lisp code being interpreted, and the others cannot.
+They are for use in the infrastructure around the interpreter, including in implementing the _public_ procedures.
+Another way to put it is that procedures registered by `` reg `` are _public_ and those who aren't are _internal_.

 ---